rolandoesc/100daysofcode/README.md

 #### Day 3 ####

 I started working with a new Angular Project because of my job.
 I feel like I'm forgetting things, being HTML the first one. 😫

+#### Day 4 ####

+After giving myself some time, searching and trying, this Angular Project is getting easier, I'm feeling confident now! 😋 😋 😋